-Cameron Buckner is an Assistant Professor in the Department of Philosophy at the University of Houston.
-He began his career in computer science--specifically, in non-monotonic logic-based approaches to artificial intelligence.
-This research inspired an interest into the relationship between the simple models of reasoning developed in classical AI and the (usually very different) ways that humans and animals actually solve problems, which led him to philosophy and cognitive science.
-Pursuing these questions, he received a PhD in Philosophy at Indiana University from 2004-2011 and an Alexander von Humboldt Postdoctoral Fellowship at Ruhr-University, Bochum from 2011-2013.
+Cameron Buckner is an Associate Professor in the Department of Philosophy at the University of Houston.
+He began his academic career in logic-based artificial intelligence, worked for a time on animal cognition, and is now focusing on deep-neural-network-based approaches to artificial intelligence.
+This research inspired an interest into the relationship between classical models of reasoning and the (usually very different) ways that humans and animals learn to solve problems, which led him to the discipline of philosophy.